Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Mathematical Model

 The initial conditions are

 where $I_0$ is the percentage of infected persons at time $0$.
-Here, we assume that at the beginning of the epidemic, all the agents are infected with a small probability $I_0$.
-Before showing the existence of a solution for the initial value problem \eqref{meas_DE}--\eqref{Gen_init_cond}, we introduce the following function spaces:
+Here we assume, without loss of generality, that at the beginning of the time interval $[0,T]$, the agents of both types are infected with the same probability $I_0$.

+Before showing the existence of a solution for the initial value problem \eqref{meas_DE}--\eqref{Gen_init_cond}, we introduce some function spaces.
+Let: